Kinds-of-Intelligence-CFI/animal-ai/docs/FAQ.md

 Seeing `FileNotFoundError: [Errno 2] No such file or directory: 'AnimalAI/AnimalAI.app'`?
 Ensure the `AnimalAI` folder is in the same directory as your Python script.

 If you are using macOS, you may get this error: `FileNotFoundError: [Errno 2] No such file or directory: 'env/AnimalAI'` .
 This error occurs when running the `python play.py` command from the `animal-ai/examples` folder.
 To fix this, simply rename the `MACOS.app` folder you downloaded to `Animal-AI`.
 This will allow the `play.py` script to find the environment.
 Note that this error is likely to occur in older versions of Animal-AI.

+## 5. Unity Environment Not Found

+Seeing `UnityEnvironmentException: Couldn't launch the Unity environment`?
+Ensure the `file_name` parameter is set to the correct path.

+## 6. Unity Environment Not Responding

+Seeing `UnityActionException: The Unity environment took too long to respond`?
+Ensure the `timeout_wait` parameter is set to a higher value.
+Alternatively, during training, try not to close the Unity environment window.
+This will prevent the environment from terminating the connection with the Python API, which will avoid a freeze or crash of the environment.

+## 7. During Training, First Arena is Not Loaded

+We are aware of this issue with the first arena (typically index 0) being skipped entirely during the initial training loop.
+However, this issue is resolved in the subsequent training loops.
+For a temporary fix, you can duplicate the first arena with the same parameters but change the index to 1.
+This will ensure that the first arena is loaded during the initial training loop in place of the first arena.

+We are working on a fix for this issue.
+We apologize for any inconvenience this may cause.